saleor/saleor.io-learn/product/fetching-products.md

 ## Autogenerate a React Hook for Products

-1. Put the abovementioned query in your storefront under the `graphql/queries` directory as `FetchTwelveProducts.graphql`.
+1. Put the abovementioned query in your storefront under the `graphql/queries` directory as `ProductGetTwelveElements.graphql`.

 2. In the Terminal, run the `generate` script to generate the corresponding React.js hooks: